JelleAalbers/nafi/docs/index.md

 * `unbinned`: for signal and background events with different distributions along a single observable `x`.
 * `two_gaussians`: an example of `unbinned`, where signal and background are equal-width Gaussians separated by a parameter `sigma_sep` times that width.

-Below are two examples with profile likelihoods, i.e. problems with nuisance parameters eliminating through profiling.
+Below are examples with profile likelihoods, i.e. problems with nuisance parameters eliminating through profiling.
 In both cases the background rate is the nuisance parameters.

 * `onoff`: derived from `twobin`, where the second bin has no signal but a multiple `tau` of the first bin's expected background.
 Thus the second bin is an ancillary experiment that calibrates the background.
 * `counting_uncbg`, a single-bin counting experiment where the background expectation has a Gaussian uncertainty.
 This may be ill-defined, as backgrounds cannot be negative; `onoff` is a more proper test case for profile likelihoods.